 - Corsican mint

-Fill modules with a cuttings compost made from one-third fine-shredded bark, on-third perlite, and one-third multi-purpose potting compost.
+Fill modules with multi-purpose potting compost.
 Firm in well.
 Dig up some Corsican mint, or remove side shoots from a pot-grown plant and cut into sections, each with some roots attached.
 Cut off excess roots or top growth.